NyashaNziramasanga/Masters-of-Computer-Science/COMP9721-enterprise-information-security/Week10-cryptography-2/week10-notes.md

   - S/FTP – makes use of underlying SSH2 protocol
   - WEP – not considered sufficiently effective any more
   - WPA/WPA2 – meets 802.11i WLAN security specification

+---

+## Encryption Techniques

+### SHIFT

+May take bit pattern and use SHIFT-LEFT or SHIFT-RIGHT by a number of places

+### MASK

+Involves using a known value and then applying that value using BIT operations such as AND, OR, XOR